Interest rates come down: how could this affect your finances?

 The Reserve Bank of New Zealand recently announced a drop in the official cash rate.
 The final impact of this drop can be both positive and negative for your small business, so it’s worth understanding the effect interest rate changes can have.

-The Reserve Bank of New Zealand recently announced a drop in the official cash rate (OCR) (https://www.rbnz.govt.nz/monetary-policy/about-monetary-policy/the-official-cash-rate), with a drop from 4.25% to 3.75%.
+The Reserve Bank of New Zealand recently announced a drop in the official cash rate (OCR) (https://www.rbnz.govt.nz/monetary-policy/about-monetary-policy/the-official-cash-rate).

 Let’s take a look at how a drop in interest rates may affect your finances.